Guide to US Expat Taxes in Germany

 Dec.15Last Extension Deadline.
 Do you need a lot of time to file?
 You can write to the IRS and request an even later deadline.
 You’ll have to give a good reason and need to file by then.
 There are no further extensions!
 Everything after December 15th is officially late.

-Note: If the April 15th deadline falls on a weekend or holiday, that deadline, as well as the corresponding extensions, are pushed forward.
-A good example of this is in 2023.
-April 15th falls on a US Holiday, so the official filing date is April 18th.
-This also occurs with the October deadline, which falls on October 16th in 2023.
+Note: If any deadline falls on a weekend or holiday, that deadline, as well as the corresponding extensions, are pushed forward.
+A good example of this is in 2024 with the June 15th deadline.
+This deadline falls on a Saturday, so the official filing date is June 17th.
+This also occurs with the December deadline, which falls on December 16th, 2024.

 Never Filed Abroad?
 Get Caught up From Germany